RadoBuransky/sheetgraph/README.md

 ### Sheets

 To make it clear, sheet is a table.
 It contains rows and columns.
 A single spreadsheet can have more sheets.
-So spreadsheet is document and sheet is table.
+So spreadsheet is a document and sheet is a table within that document.
 Right?

 Every sheet has a name and the name matters.
 There are four types of sheets determined by their name: